ebrooker/FAVA/README.rst

         model.load(file_index=i, file_type="plt")
         model.reynolds_stress(axis=0)  # axis=0 --> x in Cartesian

-It should be noted that the methods implemented for a <model> type object are defined in the fava/analysis and serve to be wrapper calls to the specific implementations for a given mesh-type.
+It should be noted that the methods implemented for a <flash> type object are defined in the fava/analysis and serve to be wrapper calls to the specific implementations for a given mesh-type.
+These wrapper methods are registered to a generic <model> class that the <flash> class inherits from.

+One can also create a <mesh>-type object for different types of FLASH data, such as AMR, Uniform, and Particle (partial implementation) data.
+(These mesh objects are what get called internally by the above Reynolds stress example with the <flash> model object).

 Features